hove-io/navitia/documentation/slate/source/includes/welcome.md

 #### Second step,

-Go to the API.
+Go to the API  <https://api.navitia.io>

 The simpliest way is to use a web browser.
 Our humble opinion is that [firefox browser](#http://www.getfirefox.com) and a json viewer extension like [JSON-DataView](#https://addons.mozilla.org/en-us/firefox/addon/json-dataview) is a good setup.

 #### Third step,